manavbhatt072/multi-persona-agent/README.md

-# 🧠 Multi-Persona Council Agent
+# Multi-Persona Brainstorm Partner: Enterprise-Grade Decision Engine (ADK Project)

 > **"A Boardroom in a Box"** — An intelligent, agentic system that brainstorms, debates, and synthesizes actionable strategies using a Council of AI Personas.